sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 #### measureList

 *Object* *optional*.
 MeasureList describes the structure of the measure descriptor for a data structure definition.
-Only a primary may be defined.

 * id - *String* *optional*.
 Identifier for the measureList.
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 See the section [annotation](#annotation).
 * links - *Array* *optional*.
 A collection of links to additional resources.
 See the section [link](#link).
-* primaryMeasure - *Object*.
-The *[primaryMeasure](#primaryMeasure)* object defines the structure of the primary measure, which is the concept that is the value of the phenomenon to be measured in a data set.
-Although this may take its semantic from any concept, this is provided a fixed identifier (OBS_VALUE) so that it may be easily distinguished in data messages.
+* measures - *Array*.
+The *[measure](#measure)* object describes the definition of a measure, which is the concept that is the value of the phenomenon to be measured in a data set.
+Although this may take its semantic from any concept, for a unique measure the common identifier "OBS_VALUE" is recommended.

 Example:

 	{
 		"id": "MEASURELIST",
+		"measures": [
-		"primaryMeasure": {
+			{
-			# primaryMeasure object #
+				# measure object #
 			}
+		]
 	}

-#### primaryMeasure
+#### measure

 *Object* *optional*.
-PrimaryMeasure describes the structure of the primary measure.
-It describes the observation values for all presentations of the data.
-The primary measure takes its semantic, and in some cases it representation, from its concept identity (conventionally the OBS_VALUE concept).
-The primary measure can be coded by referencing a code list from its coded local representation.
-It can also specify its text format, which is used as the representation of the primary measure if a coded representation is not defined.
-Neither the coded or uncoded representation are necessary, since the primary measure may take these from the referenced concept.
-Note that if the data structure declares a measure dimension, the representation of this must be a superset of all possible measure concept representations.
+Measure defines the structure of a measure, which is the concept that is the value of the phenomenon to be measured in a data set.
+In addition to the identifying concept and representation, a usage status and max occurs can be defined.
+In case of a unique measure, conventionally the use of the "OBS_VALUE" concept is recommended.
+A measure can be coded by referencing a code list from its coded local representation.
+It can also specify its text format, which is used as the representation of the measure if a coded representation is not defined.
+Neither the coded or uncoded representation are necessary, since the measure may take these from the referenced concept.

 * id - *String* *optional*.
 Identifier for the measureList.
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 See the section [annotation](#annotation).
 * links - *Array* *optional*.
 A collection of links to additional resources.
 See the section [link](#link).
 * conceptIdentity - *String*.
 Urn reference to a concept where the identification of the concept scheme which defines it is contained in another context.
 * localRepresentation - *Object* *optional*.
-The *[localRepresentation](#localRepresentation)* object defines the representation for the primaryMeasure.
+The *[localRepresentation](#localRepresentation)* object defines the representation for the measure.
+* usageStatus - *String*.
+Indicates whether the measure is mandatory or conditional.
+The two possible values are "Mandatory" and "Conditional".

 Example: